-What to Do in Milos, Greece: 3 Days of Fisherman Villages
+What to Do in Milos, Greece: 3 Days of Fishing Villages

 An arguably underrated Greek island, Milos doesn’t carry the notoriety of destinations like Santorini or Mykonos—and that’s a good thing.
-Quaint colorful fisherman villages and remote rocky beaches are the antithesis of tourist-swarmed areas of the Cyclades; if you arrive at Sarakiniko for sunrise, you’ll feel like the only one on the moon.
+Quaint colorful fishing villages and remote rocky beaches are the antithesis of more commonly known, tourist-swarmed areas of the Cyclades; if you arrive at Sarakiniko for sunrise, you’ll feel like the only one on the moon.

 3 Days in Milos Itinerary